Yankees–Red Sox rivalry: 2004 ALCS: The curse is broken

 After the melodrama of the 2003 ALCS, a rematch in 2004 was hotly anticipated.
 Yankees GM Brian Cashman said "I think Boston...really are...a mirror image of us in terms of...aggressiveness and desire to win".
 Yankees pitcher Mike Mussina summarized the buildup: "This is what everyone was hoping for...it's a rematch of last year, with the best two teams in the American League".

 The Yankees won the first three games of the series, including a 19–8 rout in Game 3.
 No team in the history of baseball had ever won a best-of-seven series after being down 3–0.
 Entering the bottom of the ninth inning of Game 4 at Fenway Park, Yankees reliever Mariano Rivera was attempting to close out a 4–3 lead.
-But after a leadoff walk to Kevin Millar, pinch-runner Dave Roberts stole second and came around to score on an RBI single by Bill Mueller.
+But after a lead-off walk to Kevin Millar, pinch-runner Dave Roberts stole second and came around to score on an RBI single by Bill Mueller.
 Boston won the game in the bottom of the 12th inning on a home run by David Ortiz.
 Game 5 featured another extra-inning Boston comeback, as the Red Sox tied the game in the 8th inning and won it in the 14th on a single hit by Ortiz that drove in Damon from second.
 In Game 6, Curt Schilling, who tore a tendon sheath in his right ankle during the ALDS against Anaheim, pitched seven innings of one-run ball.
 Schilling's tendon had been sutured to his ankle to relieve the discomfort and was given local anesthetic and painkillers for the game.
 During the game, his sock started to absorb the blood from his freshly sutured ankle, and "the bloody sock" instantly became an indelible image of the dramatic series.
 A controversial call was made when Alex Rodriguez was called out after he intentionally slapped the ball out of Arroyo's hand while running to first base.
 Boston held on to win the contest, 4–2.
 They then completed their historic comeback with a blowout win in Game 7 by a score of 10–3.
 The New York Yankees blowing the 3–0 lead has been considered the biggest collapse in the history of baseball.

-The Red Sox would go on to win their first World Series championship in 86 years, completing a sweep of St. Louis in the 2004 World Series.
+The Red Sox would go on to win their first World Series championship in 86 years, completing a four-game sweep of the St. Louis Cardinals in the 2004 World Series.